Oregon man rides from Canada to Mexico for suicide awareness - WHIZ News

 “The fact that kind of hopelessness could happen to anybody,” Stuart said, “and that there are people hurting out there and don’t have the wherewithal or the initiative to take the first step — which is why they feel alone— how do they not feel alone?
 Or how do their friends make them not feel alone?
 A lot of times if somebody could reach out at the right moment, that taboo is broken.
 Somebody reaches out at the right moment could be the difference in surviving or not.”

-That is why Peterson is riding.
+That is why Petersen is riding.
 He wants people everywhere to know they are not alone.

 He started the trek a couple of weeks ago, knocking off the states of Washington and Oregon before embarking on the final stage down the California coast.
 He’s found himself striking up conversations with locals in campgrounds where he stops each night, the organic talks naturally drifting to what he’s doing and why.